Ways to pay

 Buy or collect a ticket at the station from one of our machines.
 Also find out how to print your own tickets at home or get them through the Gatwick Express app.

-When you book your tickets online, you can pay by credit card, debit card, eVoucher, PayPal or Visa Checkout.
+When you book your tickets online, you can pay by credit card, debit card, eVoucher, PayPal, Visa Checkout, or Amazon Pay.

 You’ll find our self-service ticket machines at London Victoria and Gatwick stations.
 You can use cash, credit or debit cards to buy daily or weekly tickets to and from Gatwick Airport.
 If you need a next-day ticket, you can buy these from 16.00 onwards on the previous day.